MARCKWEI/MARCKWEI.github.io/_pages/projects.md

 </tr>
 </table>

+### FuzzJIT: Oracle-Enhanced Fuzzing for JavaScript Engine JIT Compiler
 [FuzzJIT](https://github.com/SpaceNaN/fuzzjit): It is a fuzzing tool for JavaScript engines JIT compiler, built on top of Fuzzilli.
 I was the only student involved in this project.
 The main contributors to this work are [my mentor](https://zhunki.github.io/index.html) and zhiyi.
 I was responsible for the calculation of some evaluative metrics, such as code coverage.
 I also used FuzzJIT to find several interesting logic bugs.

+The workflow of FuzzJIT:
 ![The workflow of FuzzJIT.](/images/fuzzjit_workflow.png)

 Here are two bugs to share.